 Adam Velisek, Sculptor

 Dog Torsos is a series of ceramic sculptures.
-The material, ceramics, is one of the oldest materials used in art, and the dog shapes were inspired by Ancient Greek vessels.
-They look delicate, but they are very strong.
-They have been created by slipcasting - a method in which liquid clay is poured into a plaster mold and fired in an industrial kiln.
+The material, ceramics, is one of the oldest materials used in art, and the dog shapes are inspired by Ancient Greek vessels.
+They look delicate, but they are very strong, because they have been created by slipcasting - a method in which liquid clay is poured into plaster molds and fired in an industrial kiln.
 The industrial fabrication creates a link to mass production: the dogs could be made in an unlimited amount of copies, but they are not.
-Adam puts emphasis on making each dog unique - the way it should be with all consumer goods.
+Adam puts emphasis on making each dog unique - the way it should be with any consumer products.
 To distinct one dog from another, Adam leaves in lines from the casting, which are unique to each dog.
 The Dog Torsos come in four colours: russet, red, ochroid and anthracite, and in two paw positions.

 Dog Torso (series), 2013, ceramics, 15 x 16 x 40 cm approx., each

 Another example of Adam's work is a concrete bas-relief, Cyclists, which was his final project at the Academy of Fine Arts in Prague.
-In Cyclists , Adam drew inspiration from Assyrian reliefs of hunting scenes.
+In Cyclists , Adam found inspiration in Assyrian reliefs of hunting scenes.
 Cyclists depict a sport scene, which is a modern activity.
-The art form of the relief, however has roots two and a half millenia back in history in the ancient Assyrian empire.
+The art form of the relief, however has roots two and a half millenia ago in the ancient Assyrian empire.
 The four panels of Cyclists can be presented together or as individual pieces.

 Cyclists, 2011 - four panels, concrete, 153 x 41 cm each panel

-Last year Adam received an MA in Sculpture at the University of Fine Arts in Prague, and has been working hard since.
-We can look forward to his new sculptures, inspired by his favorite animals: the dogs.
+Last year Adam received an MA in Sculpture at the University of Fine Arts in Prague and carries on working hard.
+We can look forward to his new sculptures, inspired by his favorite animal, the dog.